Psilothrix viridicoerulea

-Psilothrix viridicoerulea is a species of soft-winged flower beetles belonging to the family Melyridae, subfamily Dasytinae.
+Psilothrix viridicoerulea is a species of soft-winged flower beetle belonging to the family Melyridae, subfamily Dasytinae.

 Distribution

 This beetle is mainly present in most of Europe (Belgium, Netherlands, Denmark, Italy, Spain, Portugal, Greece, Croatia, France, Germany, Ireland, Latvia, Malta, North Macedonia, Slovenia, Sweden and Switzerland) and in the Near East.
 There are also additional localized populations in England, mostly on the southern coastline.

 Habitat

 They are quite common in summer on meadows, pastures, and grasslands, to be seen on a variety of flowers.